exslym/exslym/README.md

 ---

-#### I'm a skilled frontend developer with experience in TypeScript and JavaScript, and expertise in frameworks like React, Astro, Qwick and Three.js.
+#### I'm a skilled frontend developer with experience in TypeScript and JavaScript, and expertise in frameworks like React, Astro, Qwik and ThreeJS.
 I'm a quick learner and collaborate closely with clients to create efficient, scalable and user-friendly solutions that solve real-world problems.
 Let's work together to bring your ideas to life!

 ---